Easy Cheesy Zucchini Bake (Video)

 - salt and fresh ground black pepper to taste

 - Wash basil, spin dry or dry with paper towels and finely chop or slice.
-(I used a mini salad spinner to dry the basil and Herb Scissors to cut into thin slices.)
+(I used a mini salad spinner (affiliate link) to dry the basil and Herb Scissors (affiliate link) to cut into thin slices.)

-- Combine the sliced squash, chopped or sliced basil, sliced green onions, dried thyme, garlic powder, and both kinds of cheese and stir together until the veggies are coated with cheese and the herbs are well-distributed.
+- Combine the sliced squash, chopped or sliced basil, sliced green onions, dried thyme, garlic powder, 1/2 grated mozzarella and 1/2 cup coarsely grated Parmesan and stir together until the veggies are coated with cheese and the herbs are well-distributed.
 Season with salt and fresh ground black pepper.

-- When the zucchini is nearly cooked through, take the casserole dish out of the oven and sprinkle over the remaining 1/2 cup of grated white cheese, plus a little more Parmesan if desired.
+- When the zucchini is nearly cooked through, take the casserole dish out of the oven and sprinkle over the remaining 1/2 cup of grated mozzarella, plus a little more Parmesan if desired.

 - This kept well in the fridge overnight, but mine was gone the next day so I don't know if it would last longer than that!